-In my current role, I work with clients who are attempting to meet security and compliance objectives through penetration tests, vulnerability assessments, and other information security-related exercises.
+In my work as a penetration tester, I work with clients who are attempting to meet security and compliance objectives through penetration tests, vulnerability assessments, and other information security-related exercises.
 What I’ve seen time and time again is organizations who are confused about the difference between vulnerability assessments and penetration testing.
 I’m passionate about educating our clients on security exercises and determining what practices they need to implement in their information security program.

 The most common source of confusion on the difference between vulnerability assessments and penetration testing rests in the hands of testing firms that, either through ignorance or deceit, mislead their customers by identifying their vulnerability scanning service offerings as penetration testing.
 Many of these firms submit scan reports to their customers labeled as a penetration test report with little more than an edited title and their firms logo added to the document.
 Some will attempt to hide this approach by taking the vulnerability scan results and placing them into a custom reporting template without performing any additional testing that would support labeling the service as penetration testing.
 Despite numerous resources calling out this practice, it continues to be a common source of confusion.

 Another very common source of confusion stems from individuals and organizations failing to properly educate themselves on the difference between vulnerability assessments and penetration testing.
 This is particularly true of those that attempt to manage vulnerability assessment and penetration testing services internally with untrained and/or inexperienced resources.
 Many times, vulnerability scanning will be erroneously referred to as ‘penetration scanning,’ suggesting that there is some level of penetration testing taking place.
 Others believe that by purchasing automated tools with added functionality, such as built-in password attacks and exploitation processes, they have covered the testing requirements for penetration testing.